 The recurring theme is, everything is very interconnected.
-So I guess what I paint represent Buddhist ideas of interconnectedness, and how there’s no beginning or ending of time – those kinds of things.
+So I guess what I paint represents Buddhist ideas of interconnectedness, and how there’s no beginning or ending of time – those kinds of things.
 I don’t want to just paint three paintings and talk about big themes.

 I’m using a lot of these topics.
 It’s just really for dialogue, and it’s my way of sharing these ideas that I value.
 Someone might find it interesting, seeing things from this angle.
-So that’s why I’m doing all of these paintings based on these Buddhist philosophy.
+So that’s why I’m doing all of these paintings based on these Buddhist philosophies.